souljaah/Pose-Recognition/README.md

 # Installation
 To run this app, you'll need to install the following Python libraries.
 Open a command prompt and enter each of these commands:

-\npip install opencv-python
+pip install opencv-python
-\npip install mediapipe
+pip install mediapipe
-\npip install numpy
+pip install numpy
-\npip install matplotlib
+pip install matplotlib

 #Requirements
 Python 3.7+